kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 | `receiver` | string | Specifies the receiver account that the token will be transferred to.
 | `amount` | decimal | Specifies the number of tokens to be transferred.

-When you submit the `transfer` transaction, the `policy-manager.enforce-transfer` function calls the `policy:enforce-transfer` function in the stored token policies and the function is executed at `ledger.transfer`.
+When you submit the `transfer` transaction, the `policy-manager.enforce-transfer` function calls the `policy:enforce-transfer` function in the stored token policies and the function is executed.

 ## sale